 Since its inception in 2011, PRUComm has undertaken an extensive range of research projects focussing on commissioning in the English NHS, including reviews of published literature, short studies to scope out issues of concern, surveys of specific NHS staff groups and a series of substantial primary research projects.
 The theories underlying this work are derived from several disciplines.

 Our research on clinically led commissioning and the structure of the public health system is underpinned by a realist evaluation approach and also draws on theories of policy implementation.
 Drawing on the work of Pawson (2013), our approach entails the elicitation of the ‘programme theories’ underlying policy programmes, using published documents, interviews with senior policy actors, and the views of those responsible for local implementation.
 Programme theories set out the expected impact of policies, using an ‘if-then’ logic (Weiss, 1998) and setting out why proposed policy solutions will have a beneficial effect.
 However, in modern policy documents programme theories are rarely clearly articulated, requiring the researcher to infer the logic.
 Moreover, the logic visible in published policy documents may be underpinned by additional informal logics, hence the value of interviews with senior policy actors to explore not only the ostensible purpose and intended impact of policies, but also the underlying reasoning upon which decisions are made.
 The value of the programme theory approach is that it allows the analyst to move beyond the question ‘does this policy work?’ to explore in more detail the conditions and contingencies which affect outcomes, and to explore how far both ostensible and unstated logics reflect the reality of the operation of the healthcare system.
 The realist evaluation approach advocated by Pawson (2013) takes this further, encouraging the researcher to define in detail the local theories underpinning approaches to policy implementation, using empirical approaches to explore and refine the contexts in which particular mechanisms lead to specific outcomes.
 These so-called ‘CMO triads’ provide detailed micro-level evidence about how particular policies might (or might not) work in practice, whilst at the more macro-level, analysis of ostensible and unstated programme theories reveals important avenues for investigation and provides the potential for research to inform future policy development.
 For example, in our study of primary care co-commissioning (see chapter 5) interviews with senior policy makers revealed a number of aspirations underpinning the policy decision to delegate responsibility for commissioning primary care services to local CCGs.
-We found that the argument that this would support CCGs in taking a ‘place-based’ approach to service development and delivery was undermined by the safeguards put in place to avoid conflicts of interest, in particular the establishment of a separate committee to undertake this work which was independent of the CCG Governing Body.
+We found that the argument that this would support CCGs in taking a ‘place-based’ (a concept that pre-dates the NHS) approach to service development and delivery was undermined by the safeguards put in place to avoid conflicts of interest, in particular the establishment of a separate committee to undertake this work which was independent of the CCG Governing Body.
 This finding has important policy implications, not least for current moves towards integration between primary, secondary and community services.